approachcircle/BatchHitsoundReplacer/README.md

 ## How do i run it?
 A .jar file is provided in the releases section [here](https://github.com/approachcircle/BatchHitsoundReplacer/releases).
 You must install Java 21 to run the utility.
 Alternatively, you can compile the project from source using Gradle.

+## It doesn't work
+If something is broken or not working, open an issue in the "Issues" tab and describe the problem.
+Open-source contributions are appreciated through pull requests.